Martin Walsh

 Martin Walsh is Deputy Director of Life Sciences at Diamond.
-Martin is also a Medical Research Council (MRC) funded Research Group Leader at the Research Complex at Harwell (RCaH).
+Martin is also a Research Group Leader at the Research Complex at Harwell (RCaH).
 He joined Diamond in January 2009 from the MRC, France

-We are a structural biology group that uses primarily X-ray crystallography to determine macromolecular structures.
-In cases where we fail to obtain crystals we also utilise biological small angle scattering (BIOSAXS) and cryo-electron microscopy techniques.
-We complement our structural studies with a range of biochemical and spectroscopic techniques to fully understand the function and the dynamics of the systems under study.
+Email: [email protected]We are a structural biology group based at Diamond light source which presents us with an arsenal of state-of-the-art techniques to determine the structures of macromolecules.
+We have used primarily X-ray crystallography in the past, but now combine this with biological small angle scattering (BIOSAXS) and cryo-electron microscopy.
+We complement our structural studies with a range of biochemical, biophysical and spectroscopic techniques to fully understand the function and the dynamics of the systems under study.

 Bacterial pathogenesis